 When applying for vacation schemes/TCs don’t underestimate the value of non-legal work experience.
 How you can successfully transfer this experience is by making it as specific as possible to demonstrate the skills gained and the result of what you achieved.
 Always use facts and figures to substantiate everything you say.

-Best of luck if you’re currently applying this year and don’t be afraid to network and reach out to people for advice.
+Best of luck if you’re currently applying and don’t be afraid to network and reach out to people for advice.
 You’ll be pleasantly surprised by how many people in the legal industry are incredibly helpful and willing to point you in the right direction.

 MAYA FFRENCH-ADAM: FUTURE TRAINEE SOLICITOR AT K&L GATES

 The advice I wish I had received from the get-go is don’t be afraid to really showcase yourself.
 As soon as I learnt to talk about my experiences with confidence and frame them in this way, it was a real gamechanger; interviewing became a two-way process, and I was able to be much more precise in what I was looking for.

 Secondly, I can’t stress enough just how important it is to find something you are passionate about.
 For me, this was competition law and policy.
 In turn, I sought out any research assistance opportunity I could find here.
 Interviewers constantly picked up on this, and it always set the scene for debate, with partners curious to hear where I stood on the latest policy issues.
 Equally, don’t be afraid to make proposals that are slightly left of field.
 For example, my reform proposals around automated and connected vehicles, despite being bold, certainly provided a good talking point at interviews.
 Law firms really value a willingness to go outside of your comfort zone – it demonstrates the kind of intellectual curiosity that they are looking for.